List of The Price Is Right pricing games: Gallery Game

 A painting of a prize was shown to the contestant.
 Below the painting was a price, in which one digit was only partly shown (e.g., the bottom of a "0" or the middle part of a "3").
 The contestant won by correctly painting in the remainder of that digit.

 Give or Keep

-Six small prizes were presented in three pairs.
-From each pair, the contestant picked what he believed was the more expensive prize.
-The contestant won a larger prize if the sum of the prices of the kept prizes equaled or exceeded the sum of the prices of the prizes the contestant gave away.
-The contestant won the three kept prizes regardless of the outcome.
+Three pairs of small prizes were presented, and the contestant chose one prize from each pair to keep and one to give back.
+If the total value of the kept prizes equaled or exceeded the total value of the ones given back, the contestant won a larger prize.
+Regardless of the outcome, the contestant won the three kept prizes.

 H

 Hit Me

 The contestant played blackjack against the house, trying to get as close to 21 as possible without going over (busting).
 Before the game began, the contestant cut a deck of oversized playing cards and two were dealt out as the house's starting hand, the first one face down as a hole card.
 The contestant was then shown six grocery items, each of which displayed a price that was equal to its actual price multiplied by a whole number from 1 to 10.
 Each item had a card hidden underneath it with a value equal to that item's multiplier.
 One of the six items displayed its actual price and would give an ace if chosen, while another showed a price multiplied by 10.
 Aces could count as 1 or 11.

 The contestant chose items and received their cards until they either reached a total of 21, busted, or chose to stop.
 Reaching 21 with any combination of cards was an automatic win, regardless of the house's hand.
 If the contestant stopped, the house's hole card was revealed and, if necessary, additional cards were dealt from the deck until its total reached 17 or higher.
 The contestant won if their total matched or exceeded the house's total without busting, or if the house busted.
 If the contestant busted, they immediately lost the game.

 Situations involving an ace in the house's hand (whether it should be counted as one or eleven even when the result would be in favor of the house) were handled inconsistently over the course of the game's time on the show.